JamesMatthewD/Platformer-1/README.md

 major update 0.2.0 - the game now has a score system and should always be possible, as stated at the top this will be bad and buggy, my next steps are going to be moving platforms, (hopefully) a cool death screen as currently it just fades to red currently.
 Another goal is to add powerups and a high score system so there is some permenance

 minor update 0.2.1 - the game has moving platforms

+major update 0.3.0 - added the propeller hat and it's pretty swag if I dont say so myself